 I got an air fryer around Christmas this past year and I am obsessed!
 It was funny because I think Helen got one too around the same time because she started texting me pictures of food she was making and was like, “You have to try an air fryer,” and I was like, “Dude, you got an air fryer?!
 I got an air fryer too.”
 Ha!
 We must have been on a sister brainwave or something because we both had to check it out.

-I got and she got .
+I got this one and she got this version.
 We were comparing notes and I think hers is a little nicer than mine (the instructions on mine were a little confusing the first time).
 But if anyone else has an air fryer they love, let us know what brand you like in the comments!

 If you haven’t heard of an air fryer before, it’s pretty simple and mostly self explanatory.
 It’s a small appliance that uses hot air (and a little oil/fat) to cook foods.
 It is similar to a very hot, broiling oven, but it’s much smaller and faster so it can cook/fry food in less time.
 So if you don’t want to turn on your oven (like in the middle of a hot summer), an air fryer is awesome.
 Plus, the results are more like fried food than baked, meaning it can make things very crispy.
 I’m going to share my method for making french fries with an air fryer, because I think that’s probably one of the number one things people use them for.
 And I LOVE that you can use very little oil/fat to make super crispy and delicious french fries at home.
 It’s way, way more healthy than deep fried french fries and I tend use even less oil than when I bake fries in the oven, so that’s pretty great, too.